webix-hub/docs/data/desktop/styling.md

 </script>
 ~~~

-If you want to change styles dynamically, after page loading you can use  the addCss and removeCss api.
+If you want to change styles dynamically, after page loading you can use  the addCss and removeCss API.

 ##Styling of a Specific Part of a Component (CSS maps)

 CSS maps help stylize a specific part of a component.
-You should refer to its CSS map, pick the css class to the needed part and define the style in the document head.
+You should refer to its CSS map, pick the CSS class to the needed part and define the style in the document head.

-Style applies to the header of the unitlist:
+Below a style is applied to the header of the UnitList:

 <img src="desktop/unitlist.png"/>